moversandshakers/Dot-Cam/README.md

 NOTE: You will need to download the RadiumOne Photo Effects SDK from http://effects.radiumone.com/

-After you take a picture you can share it on social networks or eidt the photo using stickers, cropping, frames, etc.
+After you take a picture you can share it on social networks or edit the photo using stickers, cropping, frames, etc.

 Screen shot of my eye.
 B&W filter and cropped
 =============================================